WebAssembly/component-model/design/mvp/CanonicalABI.md

 compilation of the permissive [subtyping](Subtyping.md) allowed between components (including the elimination of string operations on the labels of records and variants) as well as post-MVP [adapter functions].

+By clearing `may_enter` for the duration of calls to imports, the `may_enter` guard in `canon_lift` ensures that components cannot be externally reentered, which is part of the [component invariants].
+The `calling_import` condition allows a parent component to call into a child component (which is, by definition, not a call to an import) and for the child to then reenter the parent through a function the parent explicitly supplied to the child's `instantiate`.
+This form of internal reentrance allows the parent to fully virtualize the child's imports.

+Because `may_enter` is not cleared on the exceptional exit path taken by `trap()`, if there is a trap during Core WebAssembly execution of lifting or lowering, the component is left permanently un-enterable, ensuring the lockdown-after-trap [component invariant].

 The `may_leave` flag set during lowering in `canon_lift` and `canon_lower` ensures that the relative ordering of the side effects of `lift` and `lower`